undeadwanderer/undead-userscripts/README.md

 # Undead Userscripts
-Some JS code I either made back in early 2018 [Basically baby's first scripts] or forked recently.
-These weren't the only scripts I made at the time but these are confirmed to work presently and which I intend to continue supporting.
+Some attemts at JS code I either made back in early 2018 (Basically baby's first scripts) or resumed making recently.

 ### License:
 Everything except for **tabun-filters** is under **Creative Commons BY-NC-SA 4.0**, **tabun-filters** is under **WTFPL** as of how the original coder left it.